 Cornell Cooperative Extension of Erie County

-Cornell Cooperative Extension brings local experience and research-based solutions together in pursuit of economic vitality, ecological sustainability, and social well-being.
-Cornell Cooperative Extension works across generations providing training and education based on community needs.
+Cornell Cooperative Extension brings local experience and research-based solutions together to build stronger communties.
+Cornell Cooperative Extension works across generations providing training and education based on community needs in Environment and Natural Resources; Sustainable Energy and Climate Change; Agriculture and Food Systems; 4-H Youth Development: Nutrition and Community health; and Consumer and Economic Vitality.

 Monarch of Infinite Possibilities